To quickly find a topic, press Control (CTRL) F on Windows or Command (CMD) F on a Mac.

 Courses will start being offered on Canvas as of Summer 2022.
 By Fall 2022, all courses will be offered on Canvas.
 Check the faculty and student getting started guides for more information on how to tell where your courses will be located over the summer.

 As a student, will I have classes on Blackboard and Canvas?

 There is a possibility of having courses in both Blackboard and Canvas in Summer 2022.
 By Fall 2022, all courses will be offered on Canvas.

 For faculty, access to Canvas will be dependent on when you are next teaching and when your course is migrated.
 For example, faculty teaching in Summer 2022 on Canvas gained access to courses in mid-Spring 2022.
 For faculty teaching in the fall, you will have access during the summer.

 For students, you will gain access to Canvas when you are taking your first course on that system.
 Most students will gain access at the start of Summer 2022.

 I am developing a new course.
 Should I develop it on Canvas?

 If you are developing a new course, we recommend checking with your division on the best place to build.
-If your new course is running in Spring 2022, it will be on Blackboard.
-We will be running most courses on Canvas as of Summer 2022.
+If the course will be run in Fall 2022, you will be developing in Canvas.